Like any first-time pregnant mom, I daydreamed about newborn life.

-But I pictured myself waking up in the middle of the night with a knowing smile.
-I envisioned myself patiently cooing at my little darling.
+But I pictured myself waking up in the middle of the night with a knowing smile and patiently cooing at my little darling.
 Sure, caring for an infant would involve sleepless nights, but nothing I couldn’t handle, right?

 Turns out, I don’t think I smiled once when I had to get up in the middle of the night.
 Dragging myself out of bed to nurse or change another diaper wasn’t the adorable scenario I’d imagined.